 Returning to the topic of this video, I hope you enjoy it and learn something new!
-After watching the video myself after recording it, I realize that I made a mistake in my counting of 4 x 8 and said it was "24", which of course it is not! ahahaha!
-I had the numbers 3 and 8 stuck in my head for some reason - thank goodness I'm not a maths teacher!
-So "24 canoes" should be "6 kāuna waʻa", not "8 kāuna waʻa" which would be 32 of course!
+When I watched the video myself after recording it, I realized that I made a mistake in my counting of 4 x 8 and said it was “24”, which of course it is not! ahahaha!
+I had the numbers 3 and 8 stuck in my head for some reason – must have been an overload of multi-tasking while making the video!
+So “24 canoes” should be “6 kāuna waʻa”, not “8 kāuna waʻa” which would be 32 of course!

-Please find the links to the video at the bottom of this article.
+So please find the link to the video at the bottom of this article, and forgive the math.